sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/index.md

 <img src="/img/logos/sitespeed.io.png" class="pull-right img-big" alt="Browsertime logo" width="200" height="214">

+Sitespeed.io is the complete toolbox to test the web performance of your web site.
+Use it to monitor your performance or checkout how your competitors is doing.

  * [Getting started](getting-started/) - get up and running with sitespeed.io
  * [Installation](installation/) - install using npm, yarn or run our Docker containers.
- * [Configuration](configuration/) - there's alot of things you can do with sitespeed.io, lets checkout how!
+ * [Configuration](configuration/) - there's a lot of things you can do with sitespeed.io, lets checkout how!
  * [Browsers](browsers/) - collect timings using real browsers.
 We support Firefox, Chrome and Chrome on Android.
  * [Use Cases](use-cases/) - find out best practices for testing a site, compare with other sites.
 * [Performance Dashboard](performance-dasboard/) - keep track of your metrics and performance.